Center for Health & Wellness

 What is CHOICES?

-CHOICES is a two-hour, interactive journaling and discussion course for Emerson college students who have been referred for alcohol education as a result of a conduct/policy violation.
+CHOICES is a one-hour, interactive journaling and discussion course for Emerson college students who have been referred for alcohol education as a result of a conduct/policy violation.
 The course is based on a peer-to-peer model, and is co-facilitated by two Emerson College student facilitators.

 The goal of the program is to assist students in understanding the risks associated with alcohol consumption and the impact alcohol can have on their college experience, and to allow students to consider various strategies for making safer choices regarding alcohol consumption.

 The CHOICES program is presented in a non-confrontational manner that enables students to draw their own conclusions.

 How do I sign up for a CHOICES class or Let's be Blunt marijuana education class?

 There are several sessions of CHOICES and Let's be Blunt marijuana education classes offered each semester.
 To attend a class:

 - Choose a date/time that works with your schedule.